Home Page

 Download Outline of Therapeutic Phases (PDF)

 The course is led by two counsellors, with four to seven counsellees.
-It provides in-depth insight & teaches many new skills for knowing & growing.
-Hope Alive is specifically designed to help heal those deeply damaged by childhood mistreatment & pregnancy loss.
+It provides in-depth insight and teaches many new skills for knowing and growing.
+Hope Alive is specifically designed to help heal those deeply damaged by childhood mistreatment and pregnancy loss.
 It includes:

 • Dealing with resistances to knowing & growing